Choosing the perfect artificial blood for makeup, SFX, Halloween, and theatrical effects.

 Blood Capsules

-Always use blood that is safe for oral use, and avoid swallowing the capsules.
-Remember to wash your hands before handling blood capsules or use disposable medical gloves.
+Always use blood that is safe for oral use.
+Do not swallow the capsules.
+Wash your hands before handling them, or wear disposable gloves.

 Mouth Safe Blood